15 - 18 lessons

 Go through the Three levels of law-making section of Get Parliament online with the class.

 Hand out Worksheet 2: What are some roles and responsibilities of the three levels of government?.
-Students can use information from the Three levels of government video, Get Parliament online or from the Three levels of government: governing Australia fact sheet to complete the table.
+Students can use information from the Three levels of government video, Get Parliament online or from The roles and responsibilities of the three levels of government fact sheet to complete the table.

 Hand out Workshop 3: Shared roles and responsibilities of the three levels of government.
 Conduct a class discussion about which roles and responsibilities might be shared by different levels of government.
 Students can use this information and the completed Worksheet 2 to individually complete the Venn diagram.
 Allow students time to complete the 2nd section of the worksheet.